moldstruct/mc-md/README.md

 - `F` - Iron (yes it should be F).

 You only need to supply the species that are in your system.
+The files must be placed in a folder called `Atomic_data` which is in the same location from where a simulation is run from.

 Now I will go through the files and the format they must be in.
 We start by defining some notation, the model uses K,L,M shells to specify electronic states.
 So we specify states with 3 integers.
 The groundstate of hydrogen would for example be `1 0 0` and so on.